Eddie Yeats: Storylines

 In 1983, Marion discovered that she was pregnant, and they brought the wedding forward.
 Eddie took an instant dislike to Marion's mother, Winifred Willis (Joan Scott), as she constantly complained about Eddie and wanted Marion to live in Bury with her.
 At his stag night, Eddie got a black eye when he tried to stop Fred Gee (Fred Feast) from announcing Marion's pregnancy to the entire pub.
 Eddie's colleague, Curly Watts (Kevin Kennedy), was a replacement best man (when Eddie's old friend from Liverpool was late getting there), and Hilda stood in for his mother as he married Marion at All Saints' Church.
 After the wedding, Winifred decided that she did like Eddie after all.
-The Yeatses returned from their honeymoon to the news that Winifred had had a stroke and was seriously ill.
+The Yeats' returned from their honeymoon to the news that Winifred had had a stroke and was seriously ill.
 Eddie was thinking about buying a new house, but Marion persuaded him to move to Bury so that she could give her mother full-time care.
 Eddie got a transfer on the bins and the couple left Weatherfield to start a new life in Bury, with Eddie telling the Ogdens that they had been like parents to him.
 The following year, Eddie and Marion's daughter, Dawn, was born and Eddie phoned Hilda to ask her to tell everybody at the Rovers.

-Between November and December 1987, Eddie returned to Weatherfield to visit Hilda after she had been attacked and injured in a burglary.
+Between November-December 1987, Eddie returned to Weatherfield to visit Hilda after she had been attacked and injured in a burglary.
 He left again soon after.